 So we’re putting our boots on, rolling up our sleeves and starting the conversation.
 It takes a village to raise a child and a community to help an addict recover.
 We’re so grateful to have the opportunity to start NorthBound and this project.
 If you’d like to help the good vibes carry on please consider contributing to NorthBound (even if it’s just your time, ideas, and coffee).

 NorthBound is a 501(c)(3) non-profit organization.
-All donations are tax deductible.
+Donations are tax deductible.

 “We venture forth on our journey, our lives enriched, our spirits awakened, and our horizons ever expanding.”